Insights and Advice for Enabling More Efficient and Sustainable Construction

 When it comes to analytics, businesses are evolving from static, passive reports of things that have already happened to proactive analytics with dashboards that help them see what is happening at every second and give alerts when something is not how it should be.
 Solutions such as an AI algorithm based on the most advanced neural networks provide high accuracy in anomaly detection as it learns from historical trends and patterns.
 That way, any unexpected event will be immediately registered, and the system will notify the user.

 Time gain is also present in the form of AI assistants.
-Tools have started developing AI features that enable users to communicate with the software in plain language—the user types a question or request, and the AI generates the best possible answer.
-If you are interested in this, keep reading; we will dive into it in more detail later in the post with the natural language processing trend.
+The latest trends in data and business intelligence include AI features that enable users to communicate with the software in plain language—in other words, the user types a question or request, and the AI generates the best possible answer.

-In that same realm, Generative AI is another technology that has revolutionized the industry in the past few years and will continue to do so in 2025.
+In that same realm, Generative AI is another technology that has revolutionized the industry in the past few years and will continue to do so in 2026.
 It basically enables AI systems to generate text, images, audio, and other types of content based on human-generated input.
-A famous example of Generative AI is ChatGPT.
-In 2023, the tool revolutionized the industry with its ability to generate well-written texts based on a short input.
-However, as with many AI-related innovations, ChatGPT was quickly scrutinized because it could generate biases, copyright infringement, fake news, and more if not used ethically.
+Perhaps the most well-known example of Generative AI today is ChatGPT.
+Launched in 2023, the tool revolutionized the industry with its ability to generate well-written texts based on a short input.
+However, as with many AI-related innovations, ChatGPT was quickly scrutinized because it could generate biases, copyright infringement, falsehoods, and more if not used ethically.

-From a business perspective, using technologies like Adaptive and Generative AI has facilitated several processes, including data collection, cleaning, and analysis, which can be automated and tailored to the company’s needs.
+From a business perspective, using technologies like Adaptive and Generative AI has also made processes, including data collection, cleaning, and analysis necessary.
+AI tools are helping to automate and tailor these tools to the company’s needs.
 Risk management is another area in which these technologies thrive.
 Businesses can use Generative AI to predict any kind of fraud or attack, as well as generate risk simulations and test strategies in an imaginary scenario.

 Overall, we cannot deny the value of AI and its continued development over the years.
-A recent study by IBM shows that companies are investing and adopting AI technologies to boost productivity and efficiency, with 63% of executives stating that their AI portfolio will financially impact their organization in the next two years.
+A recent study by IBM shows that companies are investing and adopting AI technologies to boost productivity and efficiency, with 77% of executives saying they need to adopt Generative AI quickly to keep up with competitors, and 63% stating that their AI portfolio will financially impact their organization in the next two years.
 Still, the process is not without challenges, especially when training employees or scaling existing IT infrastructures to support AI with the risk of technical debt.
 On top of that, regulators and decision-makers must ensure ethical and secure measures are imposed when implementing these systems.
 Ultimately, it all comes back to security; we will discuss it in more detail in our next trend.

 3) Data Security

 Moreover, the European Court of Justice’s overturn of the legal framework called Data Privacy Shield hasn’t made software companies’ lives much easier.
 The Shield enabled them to transfer data from the EU to the USA.
-Still, recent legal developments have invalidated the process, so companies with headquarters in the US don’t have the right to transfer EU data subjects.
+Legal rulings back in 2020 invalidated the process, so companies with headquarters in the US no longer have the right to transfer EU data subjects.

 Actually, a similar situation happened in 2015 when the EU and the USA had no legally valid agreements on this matter for a while.
-Many US-based (software) providers argue that they use European servers, and there is no data transfer to the US at all.
+Many US-based (software) providers argued that they used European servers, so there was no data transfer to the US at all.
 However, from a legal perspective, even this solution is questionable, as, in theory, the US judiciary could force US-based businesses to reveal even data from EU-based servers.
 In essence, the information that is in the EU needs to stay in the EU.
-In practice, that means that EU-based businesses that use it in the current situation and US-based software vendors that store any kind of data for them are taking hazards as they operate in a legal grey area.
+In practice, this means EU-based businesses that use it in the current situation and US-based software vendors that store any kind of data for them are taking hazards as they operate in a legal grey area.

-Taking all this into account, businesses have been forced to invest in security to stay compliant with the new regulations and also to protect themselves from cybercrime.
-In fact, global spending on information security is expected to reach $212 billion by 2025.
-This is not a surprise to the experts as, during 2020 and the beginning of COVID-19, companies of all sizes were forced to mutate from physical to digital, and, to accelerate the transformation, they relied on online services, leaving a gap for cybercriminals to attack.
-The advancements in AI have also left the door open to more sophisticated attacks that require even more refined levels of security.
+Taking all this into account, businesses have been forced to invest in data security to stay compliant with the new regulations and also to protect themselves from cybercrimes.
+In fact, global spending on cybersecurity is expected to reach $500 billion by 2030.
+This is not a surprise to the experts since trends in business intelligence leaning toward cloud computing, hybrid and remote work, IoT expansion, and increasingly complex attack methods continue to add to the challenges each year.
+The advancements in AI have also left the door open to even more sophisticated attacks that require more refined levels of security.
 According to the 2024 KPMG CEO Outlook Pulse survey, cybersecurity is among the top “risks to growth” topics for CEOs in the coming years.
-Even more concerning is that only 54% of CEOs say their organization is prepared for a cyberattack, with 37% of them thinking they are unsure their current security systems can keep up with AI advancements and trends.
+Even more concerning is that only 54% of CEOs say their organization is prepared for a cyberattack, with 37% of them thinking they are unsure whether their current security systems can keep up with AI advancements and trends.
 Gartner predicts that by 2027, 17% of cyber-attacks will involve Generative AI, leaving organizations in a difficult position.
 That said, software developers still see this situation as an opportunity and will continue developing robust security solutions to tackle these challenges.

 Luckily, with the current situation, company boards recognize cybersecurity as an overall business risk more than an IT-related issue.
 According to Gartner’s Cybersecurity Predictions for 2023-2024, by 2026, 70% of boards will include one member with cybersecurity expertise.